gpustack/gpustack/docs/overview.md

 ![demo](assets/gpustack-demo.gif)

-GPUStack is an open-source GPU cluster manager for running large language models(LLMs).
+GPUStack is an open-source GPU cluster manager for running AI models.

 ### Key Features

-- **Supports a Wide Variety of Hardware:** Run with different brands of GPUs in Apple MacBooks, Windows PCs, and Linux servers.
+- **Broad Hardware Compatibility:** Run with different brands of GPUs in Apple MacBooks, Windows PCs, and Linux servers.
+- **Broad Model Support:** From LLMs to diffusion models, audio, embedding, and reranker models.
 - **Scales with Your GPU Inventory:** Easily add more GPUs or nodes to scale up your operations.
 - **Distributed Inference**: Supports both single-node multi-GPU and multi-node inference and serving.
 - **Multiple Inference Backends**: Supports llama-box (llama.cpp) and vLLM as the inference backend.